Helmholtz-AI-Matter/HAICON24-unconference/README.md

 ---

-💬 **Join the conversation and help shape the future at the Satteleite Unconference 2024!** 🚀
+💬 **Join the conversation and help shape the future at the Satellite Unconference 2024!** 🚀

 ---